 As the newest folding e-bike in Rad Bike’s lineup, the RadExpand is the closest model to compare to the Lectric XP.
 I’ve pulled together this table to give a side-by-side comparison of the two electric bikes:

 All-in-all, the main difference between the two e-bikes is speed and price.
-Lectric has an 850W peak planetary geared hub motor that only cuts out once you reach 28 mph (as opposed to 20 mph) and is a few hundred dollars cheaper.
+For example, the Lectric XP 3.0 has a 500W (1000W peak) planetary geared hub motor that only cuts out once you reach 28 mph (as opposed to 20 mph) and is a few hundred dollars cheaper.